• Skip to primary navigation

 The batter for Belgian waffles is also made a little differently by using a leavening agent or egg whites ( like I used in this recipe) to make the batter extra light and fluffy!
 The secret ingredient to get them extra crispy is the cornstarch!
 So there you have it, the more you know.

-all the ingredients needed to make belgian waffles
+ingredients needed to make belgian waffles.

 • Flour – I used all-purpose flour.